Colburn, Chippewa County, Wisconsin

 Colburn is a town in Chippewa County in the U.S. state of Wisconsin.
 The population was 856 at the 2010 census, up from 727 at the 2000 census.
 The unincorporated communities of Colburn and Huron are located in the town.
 The unincorporated community of Brownville is located partially in the town.

 Education

 The town is served by the School District of Cadott Community, Stanley-Boyd School District, Gilman School District, and Cornell School District.

 Geography

 Colburn is located in eastern Chippewa County and is bordered to the east by Taylor County.
 The town covers an 8 by 9 mi rectangle, except for a bite taken by the town of Estella from the northwest corner.

 According to the United States Census Bureau, the town of Colburn has a total area of 172.0 sqkm, of which 167.8 sqkm is land and 4.3 sqkm, or 2.47%, is water.
-The Yellow River, a tributary of the Chippewa River, flows from northeast to south through the town.
+The Yellow River, a tributary of the Chippewa River, flows from northeast to southwest through the town.
 Otter Lake is in the eastern part of the town.